 I first used tattoo designs in the architectural ceramic murals I was commissioned to do in Hawaii in the late 1970s.
 From there I began using the designs in my pottery and paintings.
 My images and three-dimensional work reflect my feelings, admiration, and respect for the artistic traditions of the various island cultures that have become an important part of my life.

 I work in mediums that were not available to island artists before Western contact.
 I’ve always thought about what kind of art they would have made if they had had clay and canvas and paint?
 The tropics dictated another type of art, one perhaps closer to the land.
-As in most indigenous art, Polynesian art reflected the relationship between the people, their land, their gods and the events that shaped their culture.
+As in most indigenous art, Polynesian art reflects the relationship between the people, their land, their gods and the events that shape their culture.
 Today, in using the patterns, symbols and images of the past, I honor those relationships and use them to keep me in touch with my environment and the shared culture in which I live.

 I hope you enjoy my work.
 Prints of the paintings are available, as are the pottery and petroglyphs.